-Her clients at Sendroff & Baruch include producers, production companies, authors, general managers, playwrights, composers, orchestrators, arrangers, directors, filmmakers, artists, and actors.
+At Sendroff & Baruch, her clients include producers, production companies, not-for-profit theatres, authors, general managers, playwrights, composers, orchestrators, arrangers, directors, filmmakers and actors.

-Carter Anne serves on the faculty of the Arts Management programs at the University of Kentucky, LIU/Post and Brooklyn College, where she teaches courses in entertainment and performing arts law, and she was previously an Associate Professor and Director of the Arts Management Program at LIU/Post.
+She has served on the faculty of Arts Management programs at the University of Kentucky and Brooklyn College, where she taught courses in entertainment and performing arts law, and she was previously an Associate Professor and Director of the Arts Management Program at LIU Post.